 Bringing together theories of trauma and attachment, intersubjectivity and complementarity, and the rich clinical sensibility of the Relational Psychoanalysis tradition, Shaw demonstrates how narcissism can best be understood not merely as character, but as the result of the specific trauma of subjugation, in which one person is required to become the object for a significant other who demands hegemonic subjectivity.

 Daniel Shaw, LCSW, is a psychoanalyst in private practice in New York City and in Nyack, New York; and Faculty and Supervisor at The National Institute for the Psychotherapies in New York.
 His papers have appeared in Psychoanalytic Inquiry, Contemporary Psychoanalysis, and Psychoanalytic Dialogues, and most recently, his book,Traumatic Narcissism: Relational Systems of Subjugation, was published by Routledge for the Relational Perspectives Series.
 Click here to listen to an interview with Daniel Shaw on his book.
+There will be copies of this book for sale at the conference.

 9 - 10:30 am Overview of the relational system of the traumatizing narcissist